 Cause Remedy The video source is not turned on or connected correctly.
 Turn the video source on and check that the signal cable is connected correctly.
-The projector is not correctly connected to the input source device.
+The projector is not correctly connected to the input signal device.
 Check the connection.
 The input signal has not been correctly selected.
 Select the correct input signal with the SOURCE key on the projector or remote control.
-The lens cover is still closed.
-Open the lens cover.